madrilene/eleventy-excellent/src/posts/daily/wacky-wednesday-for-2025-07-16.md

 ---
 title: "🤪 Wacky Wednesday for 2025-07-16"
 permalink: "/archive/wacky-wednesday-for-2025-07-16/"
-description: "Of tarantulas and cakes"
+description: "An intriguing tale of tarantulas in cake "
 date: 2025-07-16 23:51:01.114+00:00
 ---